How can I help?

 Student Wellbeing & Mental Health

-We also provide a range of self-help resources and we work with partner organisations such as the NHS to help our students look after their mental health.
+We also offer a variety of self-help resources and work closely with partner organisations such as the NHS, Forward Leeds, and Peer Talk to help students maintain good mental health.
+In addition, our School-based Wellbeing Practitioners collaborate with academic staff to promote positive mental health within the curriculum.

 Safety and security